sharkdp/bat/README.md

 git diff --name-only --diff-filter=d | xargs bat --diff
 ```

+If you are looking for more support for git and diff operations, check out [`delta`](https://github.com/dandavison/delta).

 #### `xclip`

 The line numbers and Git modification markers in the output of `bat` can make it hard to copy